ploutusFi/Ploutos-Docs/how-does-gravita-work/vessels-and-collateral.md

 | wstETH | 85%                            |
 | bLUSD  | 99% (with no liquidation risk) |

 In addition mint caps are in place to ensure protocol stability.
-These numbers will be reviewed as the protocol grows and will be available [on the Gravita Protocol website.](https://www.gravitaprotocol.com/)
+These numbers will be reviewed as the protocol grows and will be available [on the Levra Protocol website.](https://www.gravitaprotocol.com/)

 WETH liquidations will always be total liquidations.&#x20;